minjechoi/minjechoi.github.io/_pages/about.md

 Personal updates
 ======
+- (05.14.21) I will be doing an oral presentation on my previous work ["Ten Social Dimensions of Conversations and Relationships"](https://minjechoi.github.io/publications/2020-WWW) at [IC2S2 '21](https://ic2s2-2021.ethz.ch/)!
-- (03.15.21) Our paper ["More than meets the tie: Examining the Role of Interpersonal Relationships in Social Networks"](https://minjechoi.github.io/publications/2021-relationships) has been accepted to [ICWSM '21](https://www.icwsm.org/2021/index.html)!
+- (03.15.21) Our paper ["More than Meets the Tie: Examining the Role of Interpersonal Relationships in Social Networks"](https://minjechoi.github.io/publications/2021-relationships) has been accepted to [ICWSM '21](https://www.icwsm.org/2021/index.html)!
 - (03.04.21) I will be the Graduate Student Instructor for the MADS course SIADS 655 Applied Natural Language Processing, taught by my advisor Prof. David Jurgens.
 - (02.26.21) I passed our department's field prelim milestone and now am officially a Ph.D candidate!
 You can view the final draft for my review on "Understanding Brand Reputation and Online Firestorms through Social Media" [here](http://minjechoi.github.io/files/misc/Choi_prelim_final.pdf)
 - (02.04.21) I will be doing an internship this summer at [Visa Research](https://usa.visa.com/about-visa/visa-research.html)!
 Looking forward to doing interesting NLP research with Dr. Javid Ebrahimi and the rest of the team :)